Welcome to the home of IELTS self-preparation!

 How you can prepare for IELTS at home

 You CAN prepare for IELTS at home, take the test and get a high score, by using the right tools in your exam preparation.

-If you are studying for the Academic IELTS test, the book ‘Target Band 7’ will teach you strategies and techniques to finish IELTS tests faster and give more correct answers, maximising your score.
+If you are studying for the Academic IELTS test, the book ‘Target Band 7’ will teach you the strategies and techniques to help you solve IELTS tasks faster and avoid mistakes, maximising your score.

 General Training IELTS

 Worried about your General IELTS exam?
 Don’t be.The book ‘Ace the IELTS’ will help you become a blazing fast and super accurate exam-taking machine.